ThePacielloGroup/cupper/content/patterns/API/server.md

 | restore | GET    | ?restore=<id> |
 | fetch   | GET    | ?fetch=<url>  |

 We can of course supply a path or URL to another location, FilePond will simply append the above default paths to the supplied value.
-If we want more fine grained control we can use an object to configure the server location.
+If we want more fine grained control we can use an object to configure the server end points.

 ### Object Configuration